-Visiting Bordeaux is a always a treat.
-Taste excellent wines, visit historic chateaux and enjoy breathtaking landscapes and architecture.
+Visiting Bordeaux is always a treat.
+Taste excellent wines, visit historic chateaux, and enjoy breathtaking landscapes and architecture.

 To make the most of your visit to this great city and its famous wineries, choose the right season.

 One of the best times to visit Bordeaux wineries is September and October around harvest time.